MSW-MPH Dual Degree

 Students wishing to participate in this program must meet the admission requirements for both the LSU Graduate School, School of Social Work, and the LSUHSC.
 Students must apply separately to the all three schools, with appropriate test scores provided.
 Application to the LSUHSC SPH is made through the Schools of Public Health Application Service (SOPHAS), a centralized admissions system used by the Association of Schools and Programs in Public Health.

-Students will begin this dual degree program within the School of Social Work, with the first year would be devoted exclusively to the first-year social work requirements.
-The remaining years will be devoted to a combination of MSW and MPH courses, with the MPH Culminating Course in the 3rd year.
+Students will begin this dual degree program within the School of Social Work, and the first year would be devoted exclusively to the first-year social work requirements.
+The remaining years will be devoted to a combination of MSW and MPH courses, with the MPH Culminating Course and MSW Capstone experience occurring in the 3rd year.
 The respective faculties of the SPH-BCHS program and the SSW have approved an award of 13 hours of MSW credit toward the MPH degree for courses taken in the SSW, and of 12 hours of MPH credit toward the MSW for courses taken in the SPH.

-Social work students will have the option to complete a thesis.
+Social work students will have the option of a thesis or non-thesis Capstone experience.
 The total number of hours for the MSW curriculum (60) would not change under the dual degree program.
 No web-based social work courses can be taken through the LSU MSW Online program; however, web-based social work courses that are offered during regular LSU Baton Rouge campus semesters can be taken.